kgws/homebridge-temperature-cmd/README.md

 # Configuration
 Configuration sample:
-(you can make more accessories and just add another php file for that, eg. if you want Year Total, Day Total and Current Watts.
+(you can add more accessories of SymoCMD in the config.json for homebridge and just add another php file for that, eg. if you want Year Total, Day Total and Current Watts.

 ```
 "accessories": [